The Cupcade cabinet is comprised of 16 laser-cut acrylic parts (15 in Gen 1 & 2 kits). Count the pieces to make sure everything’s there.

 Peel the backing paper off both sides of all the laser-cut parts.
 It’s easiest to start at a corner, catching the edge of the paper with a fingernail.

-The laser-cutting process can leave some paper soot at the edges.
-If you like, wash these off with soap and water, just be absolutely certain that all the parts are completely dry before proceeding!
+The laser-cutting process leaves a little paper soot at the edges.
+Wash off these parts with soap and water if you like, just be absolutely certain that all the parts are completely dry before assembling!
 That’s why we’re doing this first, to allow extra drying time.

 Use only soap and water when cleaning these parts.
 Some chemicals, including rubbing alcohol and alcohol wipes, will damage the plastic!